WhySooooFurious/The-Mac-Repo/README.md

 ### Grand Theft Auto V - u/WhySooooFurious
 - **Stability:** Very Stable
 - **Frame Rate:** Perfect
-- **Resolution:**
+- **Resolution:** 1680x1050
 - **Settings:** Low
 - **Method & Source:** Crossover 23.6 (x64), Cracked & Epic Games
 - **Notes:** FPS can shoot up to 120 in some areas while it can go down to 60-80 in city areas.
 You can install GTA-V Resized using OpenIV and get rid of stutters and gain more stability, keep in mind you can't go online if you do this.
 Online is ok since M-Sync was added, which was a lifesaver.
 Online is around 40-50 fps, which can go down depending on where you're at.
 When you're near other players, fps drops as well.
 With D3DMetal, V-Sync doesn't work whether turned on or off in-game settings.
 Cracked works a bit better, in my opinion.
 Crossover 23.7 breaks the game.
+2560X1600 works at around 45fps.

 ## Games That Do Not Work